 Day Trips From Fort Lauderdale

 Fort Lauderdale is ideally located for day trips to explore the exotic wildlife of the Everglades, coastal communities along South Florida’s Atlantic shore, and the food, art, and culture of Miami.
-Here are just a few ideas of possible day trips from Fort Lauderdale!
+Here are just a few ideas for possible day trips from Fort Lauderdale!